pbbbbbbb/cse230-project/README.md

 The course project for CSE230 Principles of Programming Language

 ## Application
-We plan to design and implement a networked two-player aircraft shooting game with Haskell.
+We plan to design and implement a two-player aircraft shooting game with Haskell.

 ## Goals
 The major tasks in implementing the game includes: